 Three decades of violent conflict in Somalia have eroded institutional structures and severely strained the economy of this traditionally pastoralist society.
-Severe drought, clan disputes, corruption and al-Shabaab attacks all exacerbate the situation with regards to security and access to justice, jobs, healthcare, food and nutrition.
+Climate change, violent attacks, clan disputes and corruption all exacerbate problems with security and access to justice, jobs, healthcare, food and nutrition.
+In Somaliland, an established executive government has improved levels of democratisation and stability, but inclusive participation for all citizens, regardless of clan status, still brings challenges.

 Drawing on lessons from peace processes around the world, we also research and analyse conflict dynamics and how these might help or hurt potential peace agreements.